sdbuchanan/HtB-Writeups-Retired/curling/curling.md

 ![admin](./images/admin.png)
 **Figure 4:** Admin

-we successfully logged into the admin panel.
+We successfully logged into the admin panel.
 This is probably more promising than figuring out a way to XSS our way in through a blog post.
 Lets go googling for some Joomla! vulnerabilities or security bulletins.
 While I found a couple things, the one that was most interesting was a module that allowed for PHP to be executed on the server called [DirectPHP](https://forum.joomla.org/viewtopic.php?t=436618).

 Installing the module was pretty straight forward.
 After downloading it I went to `Extensions > Manage > Install` and uploaded the addon `.zip` file.
 We then have to go enable it in the `Extensions > Manage > Manage` menu and enabled it.